Open-Gateway API V0

 - If no

-provided in the body does not match the one associated to the access token, the API will respond withHTTP 403 INVALID_TOKEN_CONTEXT
+phoneNumberprovided in the body does not match the one associated to the access token, the API will respond withHTTP 403 INVALID_TOKEN_CONTEXT.

 The API is consumed in 2-legged: